catyha45/catyha45/README.md

 ## About Me

-- 🎓 M.S. in Precision Electronic Components, National Sun Yat-sen University
+- 🎓 M.S. in INSTITUTE OF PRECISION ELECTRONIC COMPONENTS, NSYSU
-- 🎓 B.S. in Intelligent of Robotics, National Pingtung University
+- 🎓 B.S. in Intelligent of Robotics, NPTU
 - 🔬 Specialization: **Optimization in Manufacturing**